 I once saw a family rummaging through a Goodwill drop-off.
-I felt sorrow for them until I watched them load their truck, and roll across the lot to the liquor store.

-The church should avoid aiding a person who's dead to God, when folks trying to serve Him need our help.
+I felt sorrow for them until I watched them load their truck, and roll across the parking lot to the liquor store.
+The church should avoid aiding a person who's dead to God when folks trying to serve Him need help.

-Look at verse 8, "But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever."
+Look at verse 8, ^{5:8} "But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever."

 This obviously applies to individuals...
-As a husband and a father I'm worse than a pagan - an unbeliever - if I don't work hard to provide for the needs of my family.
+As a husband and a father, I'm worse than a pagan - an unbeliever - if I don't work hard to provide for the needs of my family.

 But this also applies to churches...
-We need to be concerned for the lost world around us, but "especially for those of (our own) household."
+We need to be concerned for the lost world around us, but ^{5:8} "especially for those of (our own) household."
 Our first obligation as a church is to care for our own; then we reach out...

 There's a third benevolence principle, don't interfere with the character transformation God wants to accomplish in another person's life.

-Paul says in verse 9, "Do not let a widow under sixty years old be taken into the number, and not unless she has been the wife of one man, well reported for good works: if she has brought up children, if she has lodged strangers, if she has washed the saints' feet..." (or been hospitable) "If she has relieved the afflicted, if she has diligently followed every good work."
+Paul says in verse 9, ^{5:9} "Do not let a widow under sixty years old be taken into the number, and not unless she has been the wife of one man, ^{5:10} well reported for good works: if she has brought up children, if she has lodged strangers, if she has washed the saints' feet..." (that is, has been hospitable) ^{5:10} "If she has relieved the afflicted, if she has diligently followed every good work."

 It could be that these "true widows" constituted an order - a sisterhood of servants - in the early church.

-Ladies with a lifetime history of good works and joyful service were supported by the church so they could devote themselves full-time to practical ministry.
+Ladies with a lifetime history of good works and joyful service were supported by the church so that they could devote themselves full-time to practical ministry.

-But this ministry was offered only to mature believers...
-Widows over 60 years-old - with a settled character - who showed a pattern of good works.
+But this ministry was offered only to mature believers: widows over 60-years-old - with a settled character - who've shown a pattern of good works.
 Apparently, younger widows still had much to learn from life's struggles.
-To support the younger ladies it would've short-circuited the lessons they would learn from having to lean on the Lord to meet their needs.
+To support the younger ladies would've short-circuited the lessons they would learn from having to lean on the Lord to meet their needs.